JakeKrong/Nairal/README.md

 - Different obstacle types unlock as time progresses
 - Obstacle speed increases with game time
 - Score system based on survival time

-### Game Mechanics
-- Left/Right movement with A/D or Arrow Keys
-- Jumping with Space or Up Arrow
-- Ground collision detection
-- Multiple obstacle types:
-  - Meteors falling from sky
-  - Cannonballs shooting from sides
-- Collision detection with game over on hit

-The game is fully scalable and follows modern C++ practices.
-You can easily add new components, systems, and obstacle types by following the established patterns.
-    std::array<Signature, MAX_ENTITIES> m_Signatures{};
-    std::uint32_t m_LivingEntityCount{};
-};